cloudify-cosmo/docs.getcloudify.org/content/installation/from-packages.md

 {{% /gsNote %}}

 {{% gsNote title="Installing Python and Pip" %}}
 The Python setup wizard, will prompt you to select whether to install pip.
-Regardless of your choice, pip isinstalled in the following steps because it is required by the Cloudify environment.
+Regardless of your choice, pip is installed as part of the Cloudify installation because it is required by the Cloudify environment.
 {{% /gsNote %}}